 Public Policy supports M.P.P. and Ph.D. students in their career exploration and job search.
 Through our contacts with public policy employers in the region, and our extensive network of UMBC Public Policy alumni, we strive to direct each of our students to a successful and rewarding career.

-Career opportunities for Public Policy graduates provide exciting work environments and good pay and benefits.
+Career opportunities for Public Policy graduates provide exciting work environments, good pay and benefits.
 We stay in close contact with employers seeking to fill career positions in government, nonprofit, business, consulting and research organizations.

 Students can explore careers, apply coursework to the workplace, and build a resume through one or more internships.
 Internships often lead to an offer of full-time employment.
 We work with students to identify internship opportunities that meet their professional and personal interests.
 M.P.P. students without relevant work experience are required to complete an internship prior to graduation.

-The Public Policy Graduate Student Organization sponsors alumni networking events throughout the academic year, allowing students to meet program graduates working in their field of interest.
+The Career Center and the Public Policy Graduate Student Organization sponsor alumni networking events throughout the academic year, allowing students to meet program graduates working in their field of interest.

 Our students have opportunities to conduct research and present academic papers at conferences such as the American Public Health Association (APHA), AcademyHealth Annual Research Meeting, Association for Public Policy and Management (APPAM), and the Southern Economics Association.
 Students can also present their research at the UMBC Graduate Research Conference sponsored each year by the Graduate Student Association.

 Participation in the PROF-it “Professors-in-Training” program provides UMBC graduate students and postdoctoral students who are interested in teaching college the opportunity to receive training and teach a class at one of the campuses of CCBC.
 Public Policy PhD students have also taught UMBC undergraduate classes in economics, political science and sociology.